randystyle21/scRNA-snRNA-Marker/README.md

   # Integration
   So, people performs phase control by cell cycle scoring.
 For detialed coding and logic behind of this, please refer to Seurat's original vignette <https://satijalab.org/seurat/articles/cell_cycle_vignette.html>.
   You can also download the file that you need for scoring from the link.
-Here,

   ```c